 I think skilled, ethical real-world pro dominants do an awesome and valuable job.
 The good ones invest considerable time, energy, and money into their craft, their spaces, their equipment and into making sure their clients get what they paid for, both physically and emotionally.
 I think it’s a difficult job, and they deserve every penny of the money they make.

-I think skilled, ethical online pros also do a great job.
+I think skilled, ethical online pros and findoms also do a great job.
 Those who deliver exactly what they say they will, hone their skills in different ways, build their persona, do endless marketing work, produce a ton of various kinds of content, build their customer base and etc.

 This is not new, at all.
 Pretty sure the idea that ‘dommes don’t fuck their subs’ has a long history of ‘pros don’t fuck their clients’ behind it.

 But man, when I see proclamations about ‘what domination is’ from pros shouted from the rooftops and amplified by nodding heads and clicking buttons, and it’s unclear that they are talking as professionals about their clients, it grinds my gears because it’s often SO wrong from a personal relationship standpoint.

 “I’m a lifestyle domme, here’s the services I offer” (no! that’s not how it works)

 “I’m looking for a devoted slave” (no, you’re looking for a client, not the same thing!)

 “A sub is not a boyfriend or a husband!” (yes, yes they often are)